JustinVeerasami/AgentBasedPatientWaitingSim/README.md

 ## Simulation Shape:
 An hourglass like figure will be used with 2 bottlenecks introduced in the simulation
-- Bottleneck 1: Patient Admission
+- Bottleneck 1: Patient Admission funnels into bottleneck 2 as it empties.
-- Bottleneck 2: The Discharge Process
+- Bottleneck 2: The Hospital Ward

 ## Behavior
-The patients will navigate these environments where ER and OPD patients will be used as agent templates
+The patients will navigate these environments where patients will be used as agent templates
-- The parameters will be drawn from a distribution set for their templates to add variability to behavior
+- The parameters will be drawn from a normal distribution set for their templates to add variability to behavior

+### Patient Parameters
+- mortality
+- waiting_time
+- discharge_probability
+- category

 ### Mortality
 - This behavior will be a simple variable assigned with a fixed value with variability applied via a random choice amongst a normal distribution of the said variable